f5devcentral/f5-velos-training/docs/monitoring_velos.rst

         ]
     }

-Power Supply Status from the API
+Power Supply Status Inventory the API
 ---------------------------------

 The CX410 chassis can have up to 4 individual power supplies installed.
 Each can be queried via the following API command.
 Substitute psu-1, psu-2, psu-3, or psu-4 at the end of the API call: